 Archaeological Museum of Algiers: (left) very ancient desert rock carvings; (right) carvings by Tuareg people

 The Southern Atlas, a range of mountains parallel to the Mediterranean Sea shore, but at a distance of some eighty miles, protects the coastal regions of Algeria from the Sahara Desert.
 Rock carvings indicate that in prehistoric times the ecosystem of the latter was that of savannahs which today can be found at very much lower latitudes; it was marked by extended grasslands with small woods and it housed very large mammals such as rhinoceroses and elephants.
-Similar carvings were found also in sections of Sahara inside the Republic of Libya.
+Similar carvings were found also in sections of Sahara inside the Republic of Libya and in Morocco.
 More recent carvings were made by the Tuaregs, a nomadic people who controlled trade across the desert until the XIXth century; they developed their own alphabet.

 500 Dinars Algerian note: (left) Tomb of Massinissa near Constantine (ancient Cirta); (right) Hannibal routing the Romans at Cannae